All-Ireland Senior Football Championship: Single-tier championship format (2018–2019)

 This championship was identical to the format above, though with no second-tier championship all teams who failed to win their provincial final were eligible to play in the qualifiers.
 The qualifiers took place over four rounds rather than two, and the four winners of the fourth round proceeded to the All-Ireland Super 8s.
 As in the format above, the further a team progressed in their provincial championships the later the round they entered the qualifiers.
 The All-Ireland Super 8s were a round-robin group stage, featuring four teams placed into two groups.
-The two-highest ranked teams from each group were drawn into an All-Ireland Semi-Final, which was followed by the All-Ireland Final.
+The two-highest ranked teams from each group were drawn into an All-Ireland Semi-final, which was followed by the All-Ireland Final.

 Return to single-elimination format (2020–2022)

 Due to the impact of the COVID-19 pandemic, the 2020 and 2021 championships returned to the historic single-elimination format.
 Teams that were eliminated in their provincial championships did not access the qualifiers, which were cancelled, and the "Super 8's" were removed in favour of a straight-knockout semi-final and final.
+In 2022 a smaller back door system took place then Knockout (2001–2017) or Super 8 (2018–2019) there was a knock out Tailteann Cup in 2022 as well.

-Integration with the league and Tailteann Cup (2023 onwards)
+Integration with the league and Tailteann Cup (2023–)

-In 2023 the format of the championship will again be altered.
-Under this system, approved at a Special Congress of the GAA in February 2022, the results in the National Football League (held in January through to March of each year) will have an impact on counties' progression in the championship.
-After the conclusion of the four provincial championships, whose structures remain unaltered, there will be a round-robin competition for 16 teams, split evenly into four.
-The groups will be made up of the four provincial champions and four runners-up, joined by a further eight teams based on their overall ranking from the league.
-The four group winners will automatically qualify for the All-Ireland Quarter Finals, and the four remaining spots in the quarter-finals are determined by playoff-matches between the second and third placed teams.
-The quarter finals, semi finals and final are then played under the traditional single-elimination format.
-Furthermore, the 16 teams that fail to qualify for the round-robin stage will compete in the second-tier Tailteann Cup, which is also played via round-robin groups and single-elimination finals.
+In 2023, the format of the championship was again altered.
+Under this system, approved at a Special Congress of the GAA in February 2022, the results in the National Football League (held in January through to March of each year) would have an impact on counties' progression in the championship.
+After the conclusion of the four provincial championships, whose structures remain unaltered, there would be a round-robin competition for 16 teams, split evenly into four.
+The groups would be made up of the four provincial champions and four runners-up, joined by a further eight teams based on their overall ranking from the league.
+The four group winners would automatically qualify for the All-Ireland Quarter Finals, and the four remaining spots in the quarter-finals are determined by playoff-matches between the second and third placed teams.
+The quarter finals, semi-finals and final are then played under the traditional single-elimination format.
+Furthermore, the 16 teams that fail to qualify for the round-robin stage would compete in the second-tier Tailteann Cup, which is also played via round-robin groups and single-elimination finals.

+Revamp again for 2026

+A potential new format for the All-Ireland Senior Football Championship (SFC) is under consideration, with a single alternative structure gaining significant support.
+The proposal was discussed at a GAA Central Council meeting took place in Donegal on February 22, 2025.
+The format, inspired by systems previously used in 16-team county championships, emerged as the most favoured option during a recent consultation process involving GAA counties.